22 small business tax deductions for your return in 2026

 1. Home office

-According to the IRS, taxpayers who work from home can deduct $5 per square foot of space that is used as a home office, up to 300 square feet.
+According to the IRS, taxpayers who work from home can deduct $5 per square foot of space that’s used exclusively as a home office, up to 300 square feet.
 That equals a maximum deduction of $1,500.

 The home office deduction includes the cost of utilities, such as heat, electricity, and Wi-Fi, so those expenses can’t be deducted separately.

-To qualify for the home office deduction in 2023, your workspace must have met the following three requirements:
+To qualify for the home office deduction for 2026, your workspace must meet the following three requirements:

 - The workspace has clearly defined boundaries.
 It should be a separate room or portion of a room.
 That means working from your bedroom doesn't count.

-- It must be the regular, or normal, place where you work.
-If you typically work at a nearby co-working space, but you work from your kitchen table occasionally, you probably couldn't claim the deduction.
+- It must be the regular place where you work.
+If you normally work at a nearby co-working space, but sometimes work from your kitchen table, you can’t claim the deduction.

 - You must engage in regular and important business from your home office.
-For example, if you are a medical provider who sees patients in a hospital, but you do paperwork and billing at home, that likely would not qualify.
+For example, if you’re a medical provider who sees patients in a hospital, but you sometimes reply to work emails at home, you wouldn’t qualify.

 2. Office supplies

-Whether you work from home or in an office, you need certain items to keep your business running.
-That’s why the IRS allows small business owners to write off the cost of office supplies from their taxes.
+Whether you work from home or an office, you probably need certain items to keep your business running.
+The IRS allows small business owners to write off the cost of office supplies from their taxes.

-Examples of office supplies that qualify as deductible business expenses include:
+Examples of office supplies that qualify as deductible expenses include:

 - Printer paper